c4cs/c4cs.github.io/_commands/basics/echo.md

    escaped characters. \n will be printed as a newline instead of as the literal characters.
  * This flag is also needed to use color in the output.
-Otherwise the values will be printed making the output hard to read
+Otherwise the values will be printed instead of interpreted.
  * The final value resets the color, "\033[m", to the default so that the color does not run into your prompt.